Jahawn-Wen/FANet/README.md

 <div align="center"><img src="assets/fig1.jpg" width="800"></div>

-**Code Release**: We plan to fully release the PyTorch implementation of FANet, including training and evaluation code, around **June 2026**.

 **CUDA Memory**: We recommend using a GPU with at least **24 GB** of memory.
 Our experiments were conducted on an **NVIDIA RTX A6000** GPU.